Ultimate Guide For The Best Mekong Cruise

 Tan Chau (An Giang, Vietnam)

 Mekong river first comes to Vietnam in Tan Chau, An Giang.
-It famous for deep black silk dyed with the berries from the Diospyros mollis (ebony tree).
+It is famous for deep black silk dyed with the berries from the Diospyros mollis (ebony tree).
 Another delicacy of Tan Chau is floating fish farms of about 140,000 red tilapia fish with high nutrition and flavourful taste.

 Vinh Hoa (Ben Tre, Vietnam)